Revised Submission on Village Design Statement

 10. Bicycle routes need to be provided for

-11. Speeding throughout the village can be addressed by more modern and acceptable strategies than speed ramps and can also be made visually aesthetic.
+11. Speeding throughout the village can be addressed by more modern and acceptable strategies than speed ramps and

-12. The safety aspect of increased traffic and the issue of large vehicles during construction of new developments needs to be seriously considered so as to avoid accidents and loss of life.
+12. The safety aspect of increased traffic and the issue of large vehicles during construction of new developments

-13. Parking availability and accessibility for Saint Patricks Church needs to be addressed and this could overlap and be resolved in tandem with the school parking issues
+13. Parking availability and accessibility for Saint Patricks Church needs to be addressed and this could overlap and

 14. Any relocation / extension of existing school should be mindful of these facts